 How much cheese you should calculate per person depends on what role the cheese plays in the meal.
-Should it be served for lunch, as one of several dishes in a dinner, as a snack or is it for a larger cheese board?
-This helps to shape the choice in relation to quantity, flavor strength and number of cheeses.
+Should it be served for lunch, as one of several dishes in a dinner, as a snack or is it for a larger cheese table?
+This helps to plan the choice in relation to quantity, flavor, strength and number of cheeses.

 Main course: 250 - 300 gr per person (a little depending on whether it is a men's or women's team).

 Before dessert: approx. 50 – 70 gr per person

 Dessert: 100 – 125 gr per person.

 To avoid the different cheeses surpassing each other, it is advisable to choose a maximum of 4-5 cheeses.
 Varies in relation to milk type, consistency and colour.

 White-molded and blue-molded cheese, hard cheeses and washed-rind cheese and fresh cream cheeses.

 Remember to attach a knife to each cheese to be shared.
 Hard cheeses can be cut into sticks in advance.
 It contributes to variety on the cheese table, - which is also included.

 Bread and unsalted biscuits